apoikos/pkg-xmobar/readme.md

      Requires the [dbus] and [text] packages.

 `with_inotify`
-:    Support for inotify in modern linux kernels.
+:    Support for inotify in modern Linux kernels.
 This option is needed
      for the MBox and Mail plugins to work.
 Requires the [hinotify] package.